NREL/HPC/docs/Documentation/Applications/ansys.md

 ### A Few Nodes

-When running Ansys job, the out of memory error is commonly encountered.
-To overcome the out of memory issue you can try the following  a few things:
+When running an Ansys job, the out of memory error (OOM) is commonly encountered.
+To overcome the out of memory issue, you can try the following:

 If you are running on shared nodes, by default, your job will be allocated about 1G of RAM per core requested.
 To change this amount, you can use the `--mem` or `--mem-per-cpu` flag in your job submission.
 To allocate all of the memory available on a node, use the `--mem=0` flag (https://nrel.github.io/HPC/Documentation/Systems/Kestrel/Running/).